Sustainable Gift Wrapping

 We got curious about the best gifts people have ever received.
 It was resoundingly clear that what people valued was not the size of their present mountain (albeit we didn’t interview children), it was those gifts that showed someone really ‘got’ someone else and what mattered to them.
 Some families have made it a tradition and a family challenge to see who can wrap without tape and re-use wrapping paper.
 Your grandma or uncle taught by post war austerity may have always been thrifty.
 They bought thoughtful of gifts and wrapping and had a special dresser drawer filled with wrap to be used again.

 Here are some thought starters for reuse to make your gift wrap more eco-friendly.

 Here’s a challenge – what could you use in your recycling bin to wrap a gift right now?
-Probably more than you think if you paint it, stick some scrap fabric or unused clothing fabric to it or even post-it wrap it!
+Probably more than you think.
+If you paint it, stick some scrap fabric or unused clothing fabric to it or even post-it wrap it, it still counts!
 We wanted to share some of the most common examples of upcycled wrapping we have stumbled upon.
 All of them work well on their own or even better with some personalised drawing, words or stamps to give some added wow.
 Or simply a sprig of Rosemary or winter foliage tied on with string.

 - Music books

 - Scraps of wrapping paper

 - household recycling

 Reusable Gift Wrapping Made From Fabric